pulibrary/plum/README.md

       [Pomegranate](https://github.com/pulibrary/pomegranate)

 ## Initial Setup
+You may need to prefix rake commands with `bundle exec`, particularly if you have a newer version of the rake gem installed.
 * Install dependencies: `bundle install`
 * Setup the database: `rake db:migrate`
 * Setup ActiveFedora::Noid minter: `rails g active_fedora:noid:seed`